GIST-CSBL/ADMET-FM/README.md

 `--col_name`.

 ### Access to the Full Fine-tuning Datasets
-Due to repository size limitations, only example datasets are provided in `finetuning_data/`.
-If you need access to the full datasets used in our experiments, please contact us using the email addresses provided in the **Contact Info** section.
+Due to repository size limitations, only example datasets are currently provided in `finetuning_data/`.
+The complete fine-tuning datasets will be made publicly available once the external files are ready for public release.

+In the meantime, if you need access to the full datasets used in our experiments, please contact us using the email addresses provided in the **Contact Info** section.

 ### Classification